 Home to one of the most iconic natural landmarks in the United States and one of the 7 Wonders of the Natural World, the Grand Canyon is a must on pretty much every traveler’s bucket list.

-Summer brings in tons of crowds to the South Rim section of the park, making the season not exactly ideal to visit.
+Summer brings in tons of crowds to the South Rim section of the park, making the season not exactly ideal for visiting the Grand Canyon.
 However, the lesser-known North Rim section of the park is open during the summer months (it remains closed during the winter).

 This part of the Grand Canyon is only visited by about 10% of visitors to the park annually, which pretty much means you’ll get tons of hiking trails and viewpoints all to yourself!
 Undeniably one of the most scenic drives in Arizona and amongst the most epic and jaw-dropping views anywhere in the world.